1. Yozawa Cave 養沢鍾乳洞 – Akiruno City

 Remnants of the old foot bridge heading up to the cave.

 At almost a mile in length the Kurasawa Cave was the longest tourist cave in Tokyo.
-It opened shortly after World War II and continued until the 1980s – evidenced by ‘cave graffiti’ etched into the walls.
-The cave has three levels with a small lake at the base.
-Accessing the cave wasn’t easy as it required hiking for 30-minute hike up a forestry road which made it less popular than the nearby Nippara Cave.
+It opened shortly after World War II and continued until the 1970s – evidenced by ‘cave graffiti’ etched into the walls.
+The cave has three levels with a small underground lake known as Hyotan Lake ひょうたん池 at the base.
+Accessing the cave wasn’t easy as it required hiking 60-minute up a forestry road which made it less popular than the nearby Nippara Cave.
 On a recent visit to the site the access trail was gated with a surly warning not to enter though not enough to thwart this fearless spelunker.
 It falls under the jurisdiction of the Ishiyama Shine in Nippara.

 # 5. Omasu Cave 大増鍾乳洞 – Okutama